databonsai/databonsai/docs/OllamaProvider.md

 ### `generate_batch`

 The `generate_batch` method generates a text completion using Ollama's API, with a given system prompt and a list of user prompts.
+Note that generate_batch does not work well with smaller models.

 #### Parameters